MRC-CSO-SPHSU/MiniDemographicABM.jl/README.md

 Atiyah Elsheikh (V1.0)

 ### Release Notes
 - **V1.0** (22.02.2023) : First initial implementation exploring various capabilities of Agents.jl as a demonstration of how to implement an abstract demographic ABM.
 A space type was implemented as a demonstration.
 A comprehensive set of unit tests is included.
+Blue style coding convetions are followed.
     - V1.0.1 (??.??.??)

 ### License
 MIT License

 Copyright (c) 2023 Atiyah Elsheikh, MRC/CSO Social & Public Health Sciences Unit, School of Health and Wellbeing, University of Glasgow, Cf. [License](https://github.com/MRC-CSO-SPHSU/MiniDemographicABM.jl/blob/master/LICENSE) for further information